Cayuga Nation of New York

 The Cayuga Nation of New York is a federally recognized tribe of Cayuga people, based in New York, United States.
-Other organized tribes with Cayuga members are the federally recognized Seneca-Cayuga Tribe of Oklahoma and the Canadian-recognized Six Nations of the Grand River First Nation in Ontario, Canada.
+Other organized tribes with Cayuga members are the federally recognized Seneca-Cayuga Tribe of Oklahoma and the Canadian-recognized Six Nations of the Grand River First Nation in Ontario, Canada, who do not receive federal recognition in the United States.

 History

-The name Cayuga (Gayogo̱hó꞉nǫʼ ') means "People of the wet lands."
+The name Cayuga (Gayogo̱hó꞉nǫʼ) means "People of the wet lands."

 They belong to the Iroquoian language family, and were one of the original Five Nations of the League of the Iroquois, who traditionally lived in New York.
 The Five Nations were the Mohawk, Oneida, Onondaga, Seneca and Cayuga.
-When the Tuscarora joined the Iroquois Confederation in 1722, the confederacy was known as the Six Nations.
+When the Tuscarora joined the Iroquois Confederation in 1722, the confederacy became known as the Six Nations.

 In early times, the Cayuga lived primarily between Owasco and Cayuga lakes, which lay between the territory of the Onondaga and Seneca.
 Jesuits founded missions among the Cayuga in the mid-17th century.
 In 1660, there were approximately 1,500 Cayuga.

 In the beginning of the 18th century, the Cayuga primarily lived in three villages, composed of at least 30 longhouses.
 About 500 people lived in each of these villages.
 The Cayuga became trading partner with the French from Canada and were active in the beaver fur trade.
 They also traded with the Huron for birch bark goods.

-All the main Iroquois nations except the Oneida had allied with the British in the American Revolution.
-They were defeated in the war.
+All the Iroquois nations except the Oneida were allied with the British in the American Revolution.
+During the war, Cayuga villages such as Coreorgonel, Chonodote and Goiogouen were destroyed during the Sullivan Expedition of 1779.
+Along with the British, the Cayuga were defeated in the war.
 The British gave up both their and Indian claims to lands in treaty negotiations, and the Iroquois were forced to cede their lands to the United States.

-Most relocated to Canada after the Treaty of Canandaigua in 1794, although some bands were allowed small reservations in New York.
-New York made separate purchases and leases of land from the Indians, which were not ratified by the US Congress.
+A series of federal laws passed in the 1790s known as the "Nonintercourse Act" required all land purchases involving native tribes to be approved by the federal government.

+On November 11, 1794, the Cayuga people ratified the Treaty of Canandaigua, signed by approximately 50 Sachems and leaders of the Iroquois as well as Timothy Pickering on behalf of President George Washington and the United States of America.
+Among the treaty's numerous provisions, the Cayuga agreed to officially cede a large portion of their ancestral land in exchange for a permanent 64,000 acre reservation at the north end of Cayuga Lake.